 Normal physiological lymphocytosis is seen in children less than 6-7 years of age.

 Left shift is a term used to describe an abnormal rise in the proportion of immature leucocytes.
 This is seen in leukemias or rarely infections

 Myeloblasts are the earliest recognizable granulocyte precursors.
-They are large with round to oval nucleus, basophilic cytoplasm, 2 to 5 nucleoli and fine reticular chromatin pattern.
+They are large with round to oval nucleus, basophilic cytoplasm, 2 to 5 nucleoli, and fine reticular chromatin pattern.
 Promyelocytes are slightly larger with primary granules, faint nucleoli and slightly more condensed chromatin pattern.
-Myelocytes are smaller with oval or round nucleus, no nucleoli, condensed chromatin and more cytoplasm.
-Metamyelocytes are similar to myelocytes but have indented nucleus.
+Myelocytes are smaller with oval or round nucleus, no nucleoli, condensed chromatin, and more cytoplasm.
+Metamyelocytes are similar to myelocytes but have an indented nucleus.
 The band cells are neutrophils having unsegmented nuclear morphology.